timakon/speed-button-for-youTube/privacy-policy.md

 The extension does not use analytics, ads, tracking pixels, or third-party scripts.

-If you have any questions about this privacy policy, you can contact the developer at: **your@email**.
+If you have any questions about this privacy policy, you can contact the developer at: **skukler19@gmail.com**.